Installation

 Setup Suites in a New or Existing Project

-Suites is compatible with a wide range of testing and dependency injection frameworks.
-This section provides instructions for installing Suites and highlights important compatibility and configuration details.
+This section provides instructions for installing Suites and highlights important compatibility and configuration details for setting up unit testing with your DI framework.

 $ npm i -D @suites/unit

-Then, to fully integrate Suites into your mocking and dependency injection frameworks, install the corresponding di framework and mocking library adapters for your project.
+Then, to integrate Suites with your dependency injection framework and preferred testing library, install the corresponding adapters for your project.

 For example, to use Suites with Jest and NestJS you would run (alongside @suites/unit